If you ever had to deal with separation anxiety in dogs, you already know it’s a serious and emotionally draining problem.

 New pet parents are often overwhelmed with excitement, responsibilities and general chaos that comes with having a new puppy in their home.
 Sure, most people start training their dogs while they are still young but overlook prevention.
 However, preventing separation anxiety disorder from developing during the puppy stage might be one of the best things you can do for your dog.

 Here are some things to consider when you have a puppy:

 - Teach your puppy to feel comfortable in a crate

 - Make sure your puppy has plenty of exercise

 - Help your puppy associate your departure cues with good things

 Teaching them positive behaviors and how to properly deal with puppy separation anxiety early can save you a lot of hassle, effort and potentially money in the long run.
 As with many behavioral problems, it is much easier to prevent than to cure.

-Your dog won’t kick their destructive or negative behaviors overnight, as much as you might want or pray.
-You’re both going to have to cope in the short term, so consider some of the following interim solutions:
+If you’re wondering if puppies grow out of separation anxiety, the answer is not that straightforward.
+In cases where dog stress symptoms in puppies are just caused by their young age, it’s possible.
+But, your puppy won’t kick their destructive or negative behaviors overnight, as much as you might want or pray.
+You’re both going to have to cope in the short term, so here are some key tips and tricks:

 - Ask your veterinarian about medications that might help to reduce their overall anxiety

-- Take them to a dog daycare facility or kennel when you have to be away for long periods of time
+- Take them to a doggie day care facility or kennel when you have to be away for long periods of time

 - Leave them with a friend, family member or neighbor